rust-lang/rfcs/text/0000-alloca.md

 backends (e.g. MIRI, Cretonne, WebASM).
 However, as all of them have C frontend support, they'll want to implement such a feature anyway.

+- The special type *and* lifetime couples two different concerns together, which may trip up people trying to follow the code.
+Alternative designs like lifetime ascription and dynamic arrays would keep them apart, leading to a more elegant, orthogonal design.

 # Alternatives
 [alternatives]: #alternatives